lyteabovenyte/ddia-thoughts/Graph-Algo-for-Data-Science/notes.md

 makes no attempt to identify data types.
 You must convert the values to the correct data type in your Cypher import statements.

+- the general rule of thumb is to split the import queries by *node labels* and *relationship types* as much as possible.

+- To define that the import should be split into multiple transactions, use the `CALL {}` clause to define a Cypher subquery that has the `IN TRANSACTIONS` clause appended.
+Any variables used in a Cypher subquery from the enclosing query must be explicitly defined and imported using the `WITH` clause.
+The query steps in the Cypher subquery will be executed for every row in the CSV file. (batch mode imports)

+- When you are importing any relationship into the database, you will most likely **match** or **merge** both source and target nodes and then connect them

 -